- Competitively priced medical, dental, vision, prescription drug, life and disability insurance

 - Accrued paid time off (PTO) and professional time to attend meetings

 - Online library access, photocopying, resident office with individual desk and computer, parking

 - BLS/ACLS training and certification

 - Mentorship program

-- Complimentary membership to the Southeastern Michigan Society of Health System Pharmacists (SMSHP)
+- Complimentary membership to Southeastern Michigan Society of Health System Pharmacists (SMSHP)

 The applicant must be an enthusiastic and highly motivated graduate of a college of pharmacy accredited in the United States and must be licensed or eligible for licensure in the State of Michigan.
 Interested candidates should possess a Doctor of Pharmacy degree and have completed an ASHP Accredited PGY1 residency.

-About Detroit Medical Center - Detroit Receiving Hospital
+About Detroit Medical Center - Harper Hutzel Hospital

 The Detroit Medical Center (DMC) Departments of Pharmacy Services have been training pharmacy residents since 1981 and are committed to providing high quality postgraduate training in contemporary hospital pharmacy practice.
 The programs are designed to meet each resident’s individual needs and assist them in attaining their personal and professional goals.
 Each DMC hospital offers unique opportunities for pharmacists who desire advanced training in pharmacy practice in a variety of settings.
 The Post Graduate Year One (PGY1) pharmacy residency programs emphasize all aspects of clinical and pharmacological management in adult and pediatric patients.
 The Post Graduate Year Two (PGY2) pharmacy residency programs contribute to the development of clinical pharmacists in specialized areas of practice.